-We have the ability to communicate and connect in 2021 that that we couldn’t possibly envisage in 1981 (the year of my birth); for the average person in an average home, we have spent most of our lives thinking our current levels of technology would only be available to science-fiction buffs.
+We have the ability to communicate and connect in 2021 in ways that we couldn’t possibly envisage in 1981 (the year of my birth); for the average person in an average home, we have spent most of our lives thinking our current levels of technology would only be available to science-fiction buffs.
 Fiction has become fact in so many ways.

 I am nearly 40, and the development of technology has grown exponentially even within my lifetime.
 I am older than social media, broadband, and flat-screen televisions, and I don’t even consider myself very old.
 Ask my 10-year-old son, however, and he might tell you a different story.
-I digress, however.

 When YouTube had started to take off, my pal Barbara and I started to record some content on dyspraxia; a neurological difference we both shared and wasn’t very well known.
 This was around 2011 or so, and we did a “talking heads” style discussion, which meant meeting up in person; I loved that, because Barbara and I had become great friends and enjoy sneaking out for a nice lunch at the same time for a good chat.

 Times, however, change, and it became more difficult to meet up; other parts of our lives got in the way, and new content on our Youtube channel didn’t come easily because we couldn’t easily meet up.
 There was no easy answer to that one, we were well-meaning amateurs with no clever technology that enabled us to video call remotely.